jbarnette/house-styles/README.md

 ## Meta

-Write your guide in Markdown, wrap at 80 columns.
+* Write your guide in Markdown, wrap at 80 columns.
 Don't forget to add it to the **Styles** section below (and please keep it alphabetized).
 The guide itself should go in `styles/org-lang/README.md`, e.g., `styles/audiosocket-ruby/README.md`.

-Examples are awesome.
+* Examples are awesome.
 Inline examples in your guide are good, but also consider including some full example files next to your guide's `README.md`.
 Name the primary example file `example.lang`, e.g., `styles/audiosocket-ruby/example.rb`.

+* Expose your rationale.
+Even if it's as simple as "I like this better," it helps to understand why a guideline exists.

-One final note: They're called **"house styles"** for a reason: Your house, your rules.
+* One final note: They're called **"house styles"** for a reason: Your house, your rules.
 When you're in someone else's house, treat their code and rules with respect.

 ## Styles